 “I still don’t believe it works!”

-At that point, I make a joke “if you were a real doctor, but not an orthopaedic surgeon, you would have more appreciation for the studies” I teased him.
+At that point, I made a joke “if you were a real doctor, but not an orthopedic surgeon, you would have more appreciation for the studies” , I teased him.
 Then I changed the subject.
 It was not my business to convince him.
 It was just a chat at a party.
-He asked I answered kind of thing.
+He asked, I answered kind of thing.

 But later, my mind brought me back to this.
 How to convince the sceptics.
 I need an image, that would just explain it in a split second.
 FMRI brain scans!

 FMRI or functional magnetic imaging can visually show increased activity in various centres of the brain by measuring the blood flow.
 There are numerous studies on acupuncture published in peer-reviewed magazines.
 An image below is a good example, showing the specificity of various acupuncture points.
 You can see different areas of the brain get activated depending on the acupuncture points being usedref 1.
 The image above this article shows activation of visual cortex in response to treatment of BL60, an acupuncture point associated with visual healingref 2.